Worcester Warriors: Overview

-Worcester won one major trophy, the 2022 Premiership Cup, and won the second division three times in 2004, 2011 and 2015.
+The Warriors have won one major trophy, the 2022 Premiership Cup, and won the second division three times in 2004, 2011, and 2015.
 They also won four titles in lower divisions while working their way through the English league structure.

-In the 2021–22 Premiership Rugby season they finished 11th, entitling them to compete in the 2022–23 Premiership Rugby season, and in the 2022-23 European Rugby Challenge Cup.
-The most recent director of rugby was Steve Diamond who was appointed in January 2022.
+In the 2021–22 Premiership Rugby season they finished 11th, entitling them to compete in the 2022–23 Premiership Rugby season and the 2022–23 European Rugby Challenge Cup.

 The club entered administration on 26 September 2022 as a result of a tax dispute with the UK Government's tax authority, HM Revenue and Customs.
 The club was suspended from completing fixtures by the Rugby Football Union.
-The contracts of all players and coaching staff were terminated on 5 October 2022 following the granting of a winding up petition from HMRC in the High Court.
-On 9 February 2023 it was announced Worcester was disbanded, with the new owners moving Stourbridge RFC into Sixways Stadium in their place.
+The contracts of all players and coaching staff were terminated on 5 October 2022 following the granting of a winding-up petition from HMRC in the High Court.
+Prior to administration, their most recent director of rugby was Steve Diamond, who was appointed in January 2022.

+The club owners at the time, James Sandford and Jim O'Toole, announced that the team might not play games again after the earlier administration.
+On 9 February 2023, it was announced that the club had been disbanded and that its administrators were trying unsuccessfully to make Stourbridge RFC play their games at Sixways Stadium in their place.

+In April 2025, it was announced that Worcester would play in the new tier 2 league for the 2025–26 season.
+The new league would consist of 14 teams, including all 12 existing Championship clubs, the promoted National League 1 club (subject to meeting the league's Minimum Operating Standards), and the returning Worcester Warriors.

+In May 2025, Matt Everard was appointed as Head Coach.